opencog/evidence/README.md

 professional linguists.
 That lexis is presumed to encompass the morpho-syntactic structure of language.
-The lessons of structural linguistics and syntactic analysis from the 1990's-2010's is that such dictionaries are always incomplete, and that no hurculean effort by grad students can ever come to a conclusion.
+The lessons of structural linguistics and syntactic analysis from the 1990's-2010's is that such dictionaries are always incomplete, and that no herculean effort by grad students can ever come to a conclusion.
 The task is overwhelming.
-At the same time, transformers, such as BERT, and now, more generally DL-NN LLM's have shown that statistica techniques, taken from corpus linguistics, are far more adept at encoding the structure of language.
+At the same time, transformers, such as BERT, and now, more generally DL-NN LLM's have shown that statistical techniques, taken from corpus linguistics, are far more adept at encoding the structure of language.

 Thus, part of the problem is to obtain structural factoids.
 That is,